Investigation underway after 2 cars found torched in South Boston

 Firefighters say the gutted Honda was discovered near the South Boston Educational Complex, while the charred Jeep was located on Thomas Park near National Street.

-“It’s usual to have two fires in Southie.
+“It’s unusual to have two fires in Southie.
 That hasn’t happened in a long time,” a neighborhood resident said.

 RELATED: Boston police investigating after ‘BLM’ and ‘F Trump’ spray painted on SUVs, tires slashed